 Making free calls over the internet

 Unfortunately, VoIP isn't perfect.
-Your call quality can suffer depending on the internet connection that you have.
-The lower your broadband speed or more unreliable your connectivity, the more lag and dropped calls you'll have on a VoIP call.
+Call quality can suffer depending on the internet connection; the lower your broadband speed or more unreliable your connectivity, the more lag and dropped calls you'll have on a VoIP call.

 Other problems with VoIP include:

 - Many packages come with a minimum spend requirement

 - Call quality can vary depending on your VoIP provider

 - You may need to spend more on better broadband

 - VoIP calls can eat up a lot of data if you're using your smartphone and a Wi-Fi connection.

 What broadband speed do I need for VoIP?

 The main thing to remember when using VoIP is that your call quality will be dependent on your internet connection.

 Skype, one of the most popular VoIP calling apps, requires a speed of around 300KB for download and upload for basic screen sharing and video calling.
 You'll need at least 500KB for HD video calling.
 The more people you add to a conference, the more your recommended speed will increase.